Monday, June 22, 2009

 "Sure, let me drop this off, and I'll be right back," I said after just a second of hesitation.

-join me (he was more of a drinker), I quickly returned to our neighbor's campsite with pot, chillum, and brew.
+Dave and I filled our coolers and after he politely declined to join me (he was more of a drinker), I quickly returned to our neighbor's campsite with pot, chillum, and brew.
 Brice was the one looking for the pipe.
 He was Dave's height with brown hair, a deep tan and a half sleeve tattoo involving skulls of some kind.
 He pulled a clump of foil out of his pocket and peeled it back revealing the opium.
 It was a dark brown glob the size of two fifty-cent pieces.
 I packed the pipe half full with the weed I smuggled in, good shit in it's own right, and he broke a piece off his stash, adding it to the bowl.
 It had the consistency of tar, similar to marijuana resin.
 Small black bits of it stuck to his fingers.
 He handed me the bowl for the first hit.

 "Your pipe, your ripe," he said, sipping his Steele Reserve tallboy.

-tastes like to someone who has never had black licorice.
+I put the lighter to the bowl and inhaled deeply.
+Opium has a very distinct taste similar yet different from pot; its flavor is truly unique and almost indescribable to someone who has never smoked it before.
+Imagine trying to describe what Jagermeister tastes like to someone who has never had black licorice.
 Opium burns much slower than pot as well, cooking or smoldering really, since it is essentially a putty.
 A fragrance similar to Nag Champa incense hung in the air after I exhaled my hit.
 The smoke wasn't as offensive or as distinguishable to the nostril as weed smoke.
 I immediately start coughing uncontrollably, rushing blood to my head, ending my hangover and beginning my high.
 Opium is also incredibly more potent than grass.

 After some laughs and a few brews, I head back to my friends, stoned out of my mind.
 I have to stop several times and look at the various flags/balloons erected by campers to gain my bearings.
 Ok, we're in between the Alligator balloon and the Union Jack flag.
 I eventually find camp, overjoyed to see Janis grilling burgers and brats on the portable propane grill we brought.
 We ate like kings and then head to our first show.

-inspired trance rock was perfect for my stoned state of mind.
+It was 2:30 p.m.
+06/12/09.
+The sun was shining, and it was hot; easily 90 degrees.
+Security was still pretty tight as hundreds of revelers filtered through.
+We headed to Which Stage to catch Animal Collective at Dave's request.
+Their Radiohead inspired trance rock was perfect for my stoned state of mind.
 There were three of them on stage, sometimes playing instruments sometimes all on synthesizers, producing an awesome array of sounds.
 The bass in particular caught my attention, vibrating the air so much my nose tickled and the leg of my shorts seemed to pulsate.
 Maybe it was just the drugs.

-Yeah Yeah Yeahs.
+After their set we sat down on our blanket and waited for the Yeah Yeah Yeahs.
 Looking around I was still very overwhelmed.
 All varieties of people, everywhere.
 I saw the VIP entrance to my left, important looking people walked in and out with That Pass (Bonnaroo's version of a backstage pass) hanging from their necks.
 Some guy next to me handed me a joint.
 I hit it and passed it to a cute, red haired girl sitting in front of me.
 This is what total freedom must feel like, or pretty damn close.

 The Yeah Yeah Yeahs rocked fucking hard.
 The lead singer was a ball of might and moxie, bounding around the stage and even deep-throating the mic at one point.
 I moved closer to get a better look.
 She was wearing a red, white, and blue tie-dye frock over yellow and black tiger stripe tights.
 Their stage was also pretty intense, with a giant glaring eyeball set as the backdrop.
 Gold Lion kicked ass extra hard.
 I must say I was very impressed.
-They were about to launch into Maps
+They were about to launch into Maps when the lead guitarist had a problem with his gear.

 "Do it acoustic," the lead singer suggested into the mic.

-I saw the only act of violence I would see all weekend.
+He pulled out his Taylor and did a rare unplugged version that sent chills up my spine.
+Before their set was finished, I recruited Steve to go with me to see Al Green; a personal favorite of mine.
+On our way to What Stage I saw the only act of violence I would see all weekend.
 Not even 20 feet in front of us, some guy in aviator sunglasses was arguing with a woman.
 Harsh words were exchanged, and the woman tossed her beer in aviator's face.
 He returned the favor and out of no where, the woman's boyfriend (I'm assuming) cold cocked aviator in the jaw, knocking him to the ground.

 "Whoa!"
 Steve said, "totally un-roo."

 We walked by as quickly as possible.
 The Reverend was on the main stage, and he lived up to the billing.
-He walked out (in the heat) with a red, crush velvet jacket and black tuxedo pants, black Ray Charles
+He walked out (in the heat) with a red, crush velvet jacket and black tuxedo pants, black Ray Charles shades and a smile a mile wide.
+He had two-dozen long stem roses in his arms, and he began passing them out to the spectators, most of whom were woman.

 "We came here to do what it do!" he told an exuberant crowd.

 Steve's only stipulation to seeing Reverend Green was that we make it back to Which Stage in time for TV on the Radio.
 One of the few problems with having so many acts booked is sets overlap, small price to pay but a price none-the-less.
-We left with Let's get Married
+We left with Let's get Married as our backdrop.
+After a little searching, we found the others.

 TV on the Radio was well worth sacrificing the second half of Al's set.
 They were simply amazing; best show so far hands down.
 The entire band had tremendous zeal, and they were all characters.
 The bass player was a true Rasta with long dreads and a Jamaican inspired tie-dye wardrobe.
 The lead singer was quite the mover and shaker, dancing up a storm the whole show, wearing a black button up and very tight white pants.
 But the sax player was probably my favorite.
 He was your typical looking white guy (lead vocalist and bass player were black as the ace of spades) who had a tremendous set of lungs, belting out blues notes the entire show.
-Wolf like Me and Dirtywhirl
+Wolf like Me and Dirtywhirl stick out the most.
+I didn't think things could possibly get kicked up another notch.
+I was wrong.

 Beastie Boys were next on the main stage.
 I was thoroughly shocked by the energy the ageless wonders put out.
 All the instrumental songs in the arsenal were played by MCA, Mike D and Ad Rock perfectly.
 They also had some surprises up their sleeve, including bringing out Nasty Nas (one of the top 10 rappers of all-time) for a song and doing an incredible version of Paul Revere with multiple beat breaks.
 I rapped every word with the rest of the crowd.
 They closed the encore with an awe inspiring version of Sabotage that nearly melted my skull.
-MCA was FILTHY on the bass, but I must say Mix Master Mike
+MCA was FILTHY on the bass, but I must say Mix Master Mike stole the show.
+At several different points in the performance, he would stop the song and do a scratch session that left me scratching my head.
+True hip-hop at its finest.

 The B-Boys show ended just in time for us to catch David Byrne's encore.
 The Talking Heads front man was strange to say the least.
 He had interpretive dancers "plie'ing" and hopping about his entire set.
-Take me to the River was sweet but performing Burning Down the House,
+Take me to the River was sweet but performing Burning Down the House, wearing a white tuxedo and tutu (I shit you not) was just pure silliness and some how awesome at the same time.

+After Byrne's antics we caught Phoenix at That Tent.
 They were a French pop-rock band with a great stage presence and vitality.
 The opening track, 1901 was stunning.
 They sang in perfect English but couldn't speak a lick of it in between songs.
 They had a very large crowd, and they looked like deer in headlights at times; like kids who have just watched their wildest dreams come true.
 Half the bands at Bonnaroo were just as excited to be there as the fans.
 At one point, some drug out degenerate behind me licked my back.
 To say it was strange would be oversmiplilfication.
 Crazy comes to mind.
 But the joke was on him because my shirt was dripping with the days sweat and at $15 a pop, showers were not happening.

 After they finished up, sometime after midnight, we walked to This Tent to catch Public Enemy.
 By this time I was regretting my heavy drinking and herb smoking.
 I was dirty, tired. and hungry.
 After devouring a $5 slice of pizza I felt a little better.
 When I heard Flavor Flav take the stage I felt a lot better.